Murghab

 Shakhty Cave Drawings

-Shakhty Cave Drawings is one of the most famous of these landmarks along with the Pamir Highway.
-This little cave, located around 50 km away from the Murghab in the Kurteskei Valley in the Pamir Mountains.
-The caves date back tens of thousands of years, however, they were only uncovered in the late 1950s accidentally by a group of Soviet archaeologists.
 They were researching the surrounding site in the area and were caught in a strong storm and had to take cover in an overhang they found, now known as the caves at Shakty.
 After spending the night in the cave, they woke up to find the cave walls were filled with some of the best-preserved rock art paintings they had ever seen.
-The art painted many thousands of years ago with a red mineral pigment, represents a bear hunting scene with double-tipped swords and what appears to be an odd merging of a man and a bird.
+The art, painted many thousands of years ago with a red mineral pigment, represents a bear hunting scene with double-tipped swords and what appears to be an odd merging of a man and a bird.

-How to Get to Murghab
+Travel to Murghab

-This dirt road appeared at the end of the 19th century.
-Russians built it almost 40 years when Pamir joined Russin Empire.
-The road is empty and without any service, but the view is stunning.
-If you are lucky with the weather you can see Lenin peak (7134m) approaching the border control.
-There will be a few 4000m high altitudes passes the most tricky one Kozel Art.
-In the springtime, the mountains serpentine turns into the ice slide.
-To get out from it taxi drivers spray with soil, taxi drivers keep a shovel in the car.
-After crossing the border control you will arrive at the highest pass in Central Asia Ak-Baital (4655m) above sea level.
-On the way, you will notice some trucks going from Murgab to Kashgar through the Kulman pass.
-For a long time, this pass did not function.
-First due to the deterioration of the Soviet-China relationship and later to the Civil war in Tajikistan.
-Further, you will drive along with the Tajik-Chinese birder where stands wooden poles with a sharp wire.
+After crossing the border control you will arrive at the highest pass in Central Asia called Ak-Baital (4655 m above sea level).
+On the way, you will notice some trucks going from Murgab to Kashgar in China through the Kulman pass.
+For a long time, this pass did not function, first due to the deterioration of the Soviet-China relationship and later due to the Civil war in Tajikistan.
+Onwards, you will drive along with the Tajik-Chinese border marked by wooden poles with barb wire.
 Those places were strictly guarded by the soviet guards and later by the Russians till the 2000s.
-From Khorog you take vans or shared taxis to Mughrab from the local bazaar.
-They depart usually when the vehicle is full.

-Pamir Sights and Destiatnions
+More Pamir Sights and Destinations